coderlevv/levvtrack/README.md

 # levvtrack

-A basic web application for food tracking.
+A basic Django-based web application for food tracking.